remla25-team6/operation/README.md

 * [VersionUtil.java](https://github.com/remla25-team6/lib-version/blob/main/src/main/java/org/remla25team6/libversion/VersionUtil.java): The class that can be asked for the library's versions.
 * [Workflow](https://github.com/remla25-team6/lib-version/blob/main/.github/workflows/release.yml): The workflow that automatically releases the package and updates the version after new tag.
 * [version.properties](https://github.com/remla25-team6/lib-version/blob/main/src/main/resources/version.properties): The file that stores the library version which is automatically populated by Maven through `pom.xml`.

+## Operation Repository Overview

+This repository contains all infrastructure, orchestration, and deployment resources for the project.
+Below is an overview of the main folders and their purposes:

+### `docs/`
+Contains documentation for deployment, continuous experimentation, and project extensions.
+Notable files:
+- `deployment.md`: Detailed deployment information and architecture.
+- `continuous-experimentation.md`: Information on a continous experiment.
+- `extension.md`: Documentation on possible project extensions.
+- `images/`: Diagrams and images used in documentation.

+### `kubernetes/`
+Contains Kubernetes manifest templates and configuration files for deploying services and infrastructure.
+- `sentiment.yml.j2`: Jinja2 template for Kubernetes deployment manifests.

+### `ansible/`
+Holds Ansible playbooks and inventory for automating VM and cluster setup.
+- `ctrl.yml`, `node.yml`, `general.yml`: Playbooks for provisioning controller and worker nodes.
+- `inventory.cfg`: Ansible inventory file.
+- `templates/hosts.j2`: Jinja2 template for generating hosts files.

+### `finalization.yml`, `deployment.yml`
+Ansible playbooks for final cluster provisioning and application deployment.

+### `sentiment-chart/` (Helm Chart)
+Helm chart for deploying the application stack on Kubernetes.
+- `Chart.yaml`: Helm chart metadata.
+- `values.yaml`: Default configuration values.
+- `templates/`: Helm templates for Kubernetes resources.
+- `app-custom-dashboard.json`, `experiment-dashboard.json`: Predefined Grafana dashboards.
+- `.helmignore`: Patterns to ignore when packaging the chart.

+### `Vagrantfile`
+Defines the Vagrant-based virtual machine cluster for local Kubernetes and Ansible testing.

+### `scripts/`
+Utility and helper scripts for testing and automation.
+- `test-experiment.py`: Script for running experiment tests.

+### `shared/`
+Shared files or resources used across VMs or containers.

+### `keys/` and `secrets/`
+- `keys/`: Public SSH keys for team members.
+- `secrets/`: Example secret files for use in Docker Compose or Kubernetes.

+### `deploy-app.sh`, `deploy-app-mac.sh`
+Automated deployment scripts for quickly setting up the application stack on Linux and macOS (Intel) environments.
+These scripts handle environment variable setup, prompt for required credentials, and manage hosts file entries for local development.

+### `docker-compose.yml`
+Defines the multi-service Docker Compose setup for local development and testing.
+It specifies the services, environment variables, secrets, and volumes required to run the application stack using Docker.